-Relate complies with the requirements of the Data Protection Act 1998.
+Relate complies with the requirements of the General Data Protection Regulation (GDPR)

 We will give you more information about this when you come for your first session.

-If you are unable to keep an appointment, please telephone the office as soon as possible and another appointment can be scheduled for you or text only to 01628201001 giving your name, date and time of appointment.
+If you are unable to keep an appointment, please telephone or email us as soon as possible and another appointment can be scheduled for you .

 However, if an appointment is cancelled with less than 48 hours notice, full payment will be due.

 No, it is not appropriate to bring your child or baby with you and we are unable to offer crèche facilities at our counselling locations.
 Even small babies can pick up on emotions in the counselling room and the counsellor will be able to support you best if your whole attention is given to the counselling process.

 If you are attending for family counselling it may be appropriate to bring a child with you if you have arranged this with your counsellor in advance.
 For a first assessment appointment for family counselling, please discuss the age/s of your children when booking and the appointments team will guide you as to what is suitable.

 Usually no one has to wait more than one week for an initial appointment.
 The waiting time for ongoing counselling depends on your availability and the centre you would like to attend.

 There may be a shorter wait time for daytime appointments (before 4pm)

 Yes.
 Whether you are single or your partner does not want to be involved you are welcome to attend.